 When all the evidence has been heard, lawyers or agents will usually address the jury.
 These submissions will be a final opportunity to present the jury with interpretations of the evidence and to suggest recommendations.
 Joint recommendations from all parties may also be considered.
 Counsel to the coroner will also present closing submissions to the jury including defining points of law.

-Verdict and Recommendations
+Verdict and recommendations

 The jury is not sequestered while they review the evidence and exhibits.
 However, they are instructed not to listen to, or read, anything about the inquest in the media and not to discuss their deliberations outside the jury room.
 When the jury returns to the court, the verdict is read aloud and the inquest is then closed.
 The verdict and recommendations are available to the public upon request, from the Office of the Chief Coroner.

-The verdict and recommendations, along with a brief explanation written by the presiding coroner, are sent to the Chief Coroner for distribution to agencies, associations, government ministries, or other identified organizations that may be in a position to implement the recommendations.
+The verdict and recommendations, along with a brief explanation written by the presiding coroner, judge or lawyer are sent to the Chief Coroner for distribution to agencies, associations, government ministries, or other identified organizations that may be in a position to implement the recommendations.
 Recipients are asked to respond to the Office of the Chief Coroner within six months of distribution of the jury recommendations, to indicate if the recommendation(s) was implemented, and if not, the rationale for their position.
 Members of the public, including the media, may request a copy of responses to inquest recommendations by submitting a written request to the Office of the Chief Coroner.

 The Office of the Chief Coroner prepares an implementation report on the status of implementation of recommendations from all inquests.
 Implementation reports are published in an annual report on inquests that is available to the public.